ringosham/ToggleSneak/README.md

 Originally coded by u/ScrobDobbins.
 Updated by Ringosham for Minecraft 1.12.2

+## Legacy branch

+This branch contains most of the original legacy code, but updated to work on 1.12.2

 ## Downloads

 I don't use the release tab.
 Use the Curseforge link [here](https://www.curseforge.com/minecraft/mc-mods/togglesneak)